phasefx/cognitive-genepool/02-cognitive_genepool_SRD.md

 The **felt shape of the decoded affordance landscape**—the invitations, resistances, salience gradients, and "can/can't" surfaces a frame presents from the inside.

 Not mystical in this SRD.
 Control-relevant.
 What navigation feels like to a system that must navigate.
+This is the dashboard.

 ### Inscription